ejbest/k8lb-example/README.md

 Each Nginx instance operates its own container building on the alpine:3.10 image from the public docker repository.
 Each Nginx instance presents an IP address of the instance presenting.
 Also, a static IP address list can be found and updated each time there is a scale up or down.
 The command below can make a static file for addition to a web page or report or console has instructions below.

 In an effort to differentiate my approach and showcase how I become a valuable member of the team; the model uses Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.
-The assignment encourages this type of customization so I hoped to impress some of my experience on you.
+The assignment encourages this type of customization so I hope to impress some of my experience on you.

 #### Commnands to run and test